DataDog/integrations-core/ecs_fargate/README.md

    See more general information about [Sending Traces to Datadog][32].

-3. Ensure your application is running in the same task definition as the Datadog Agent container.
+3. Ensure your application is running in the same task or job definition as the Datadog Agent container.

 ### Process collection